 In March 2015, the Open Data Portal was established.
-It provided access to data published by public authorities for re-use for commercial and non-commercial purposes.
+It provides access to data published by public authorities for reuse for commercial and non-commercial purposes.
 It was developed by the Ministry of Administration and since 2017 the Central State Office for the Development of the Digital Society has been in charge of maintaining the Open Data Portal.

-Today, 589 datasets from 74 publishers have been published on the portal.
+Today, 813 datasets from 91 publishers have been published on the portal.
 They are completely free to use and education on the publication of open data is being provided to public authorities in co-operation with the Information Commissioner's Office.